-The Mars Atmospheric and Volatile EvolutioN (MAVEN) mission will collect data to help scientists trace Mars' atmospheric history to determine what happened to the flowing water.
+The Mars Atmospheric and Volatile EvolutioN (MAVEN) mission will collect data to help scientists understand Mars' atmospheric history to determine what happened to the flowing water.

 Mars once had liquid water, maybe even oceans.
-How much it had and when in history it had it is still being discovered.
-The amount of atmosphere Mars had, and the strength of the greenhouse effect Mars would have needed to maintain the liquid water, is a hotly debated topic.
+How much water did it have?
+When in history did it have it?
+Was Mars ever habitable?
+These are hotly debated topics.
 If we can figure out when Mars had flowing water, and for how long it had it, we can establish whether Mars was once a habitable world.
+The MAVEN mission will fill in critical details in this planetary puzzle.